5x5 programs & variations

 Typical duration: 12+ weeks

 Texas Method is brutally hard.
 Monday’s five sets of five at a challenging weight accumulates serious fatigue.
-If you’re not recovering well between sessions, Madcow is the better choice.
+If you’re not recovering well between sessions — or you’re over 35, cutting calories, or sleeping poorly — Madcow is the better choice.
+Texas Method rewards lifters who eat and sleep like it’s their job.

 |---|---|---|---|---|